FEBRUARY 29 | 8:30AM - MARCH 1 | 5:00PM

 The mission of the VBC is to highlight, support, and mentor practitioners and researchers who utilize the theoretical, practical and empirical information about verbal behavior in their professions.
 The conference is organized and hosted each year by the Central Texas Autism Center and its founder, Kelle Rich, BCBA, LBA.

-VBC Pre-Conference Virtual Workshop
+VBC Pre-Conference In-Person and Virtual Workshop with Dr. Lina Slim

 Lina Slim